Lord-of-Justice/gdcproj/README.md

 # gdcproj
-Repo for our gdc project – Robot-beetle based on Arduino Uno.
+Repo for our gdc project – Robot-spider based on Arduino Uno.

 Updates soon!